near/docs/docs/tutorials/test-your-smart-contracts.md

 ---
 id: test-your-smart-contracts
 title: Test your smart contracts
-sidebar_label: Test your smart contracts
+sidebar_label: Testing smart contracts
 ---

-# A multiplayer "Place" game with shared world state.
+## A multiplayer "Place" game with shared world state.

 Multiplayer games share a single world that all players can affect.
 Let's build one!